collapsed-stacks/startups/questions/9492/how-to-achieve-business-success-as-a-teenager.md

 - posted by: [yobddigi](https://stackexchange.com/users/6393138/yobddigi) on 2016-06-22
 - score: 0

-<p>You're only 16.
+You're only 16.
 Don't judge yourself to much.
-I started freelancing at 14 and I'm only just working on my first project with backing from investors. </p>
+I started freelancing at 14 and I'm only just working on my first project with backing from investors.

-<p>For the most part it will be every day with no success and I know how that feels.
+For the most part it will be every day with no success and I know how that feels.
 So do all the "successful" individuals you where referring to, you just don't here about it.
 Do you think zuckerburg woke up one morning and was instantly successful?
-Don't get discouraged by the lack of interest you may be receiving.  </p>
+Don't get discouraged by the lack of interest you may be receiving.

-<p>Because of your age you will have to make sure you have put your work into your presentation.
+Because of your age you will have to make sure you have put your work into your presentation.
 Most business plans have at least 500 hours spent on them.
 For my first startup I spent four months on my business plan before I talked to any investors and it payed of.
-I actually had an investor approach me, although this is extremely rare, it puts you in a whole different position than if you have to approach investors. </p>
+I actually had an investor approach me, although this is extremely rare, it puts you in a whole different position than if you have to approach investors.

-<p>Another point is that Angel investors don't normally invest until you have a MVP, they normally come in at your second round of investment.
+Another point is that Angel investors don't normally invest until you have a MVP, they normally come in at your second round of investment.
 The first round, or seed investment, normally comes from people who know you and are investing because they like you not because they like your idea.
-This might be another reason why you aren't getting much interest. </p>
+This might be another reason why you aren't getting much interest.

-<p>Good luck!</p>
+Good luck!

 ## Answer 11537